 The driving force behind the switch to this new sales force management system is the massive influx of millennial hires in the sales industry and an unprecedented amount of data.
 Unlike older salesmen who thrive under traditional management styles such as the waterfall methodology, millennials are resistant to such a long-term, top-down system.
 Younger employees do their best when they are given a fair amount of independence to control how they work, along with ample opportunities to collaborate with others.
 Luckily the Agile sales methodology allows for these preferences.

-What is the Agile Sales Methodology and What Are the Benefits?
+What is the Agile Sales Methodology?

 The core principles of the method are based on creating short-term goals and working independently to reach those goals while still having adequate collaborative support and feedback from the rest of the team.
 Due to the short timeframe for each target, Agile sales management gives employees the ability to address changes rapidly, alter their immediate goals to reflect these changes, and incorporate real-world results and feedback from their team instead of blindly following a plan created months, or longer, in advance.